 [Name of a leader in your church]

 Donation letters can be a powerful way to keep your congregation up-to-date with your church’s events and fundraising campaigns.
-They can play a key role to help drive more donations.

 You don’t need to write a brand new letter every time you send out a church donation letter.
 Once you find a template that works well in securing donations for your church, you can use it as the basis for future campaigns.